LSDOlab/modopt/docs/src/performant_algs/snopt.md

 # SNOPT

-SNOPT (Sparse Nonlinear OPTimizer) is a gradient-based optimization algorithm that uses a sequential quadratic programming (SQP) to solve general nonlinear programming problems.
+SNOPT (Sparse Nonlinear OPTimizer) is a gradient-based optimization algorithm that uses sequential quadratic programming (SQP) to solve general nonlinear programming problems.
-It uses the BFGS algorithm to approximate the Hessian of the Lagrangian.
+It uses the BFGS algorithm to approximate the Hessian of the Lagrangian and an augmented Lagrangian merit function for the line search.

 To use the `SNOPT` solver in modOpt, you need to have it installed on your machine along with its Python interface.
 The binaries can be obtained from **[SNOPT's official website](https://ccom.ucsd.edu/~optimizers/downloads/)**,